Last updated: 24 November 2020

 Nowadays, however, the use of bigger glasses, like ones for whiskey, has become more common.

-There are quite a few drinks, similar to rakia, such as the Bulgarian mastika, the Greek ouzo and tsipouro, the Lebanese arak, and the Turkish rakı.
+There are quite a few drinks, similar to rakia, such as the Bulgarian mastika, the Greek ouzo and tsipouro (widely served in the Greek bars and restaurants), the Lebanese arak, and the Turkish rakı.
 Nevertheless, they revolve around anise, which makes them different.

-It’s worth noting that there is a plethora of recipes, some of which merge the characteristics of two or more types of home-produced alcohol into one beverage.
+It’s worth noting that there’s a ton of recipes, some of which merge the characteristics of two or more types of home-produced alcohol into one beverage.
 Due to this, the content and the name of the drink can vary.

 Etymology of the Name

 The majority of countries in the Balkans use the very same word for this drink, regardless of the language.
 Usually, it is rakia and it’s pronounced the same everywhere, but with minor differences in spelling (rakija or rakiya).

 Nonetheless, there are several more names for it, such as ţuică or palincă (Romania), sadjevec or šnops (Slovenia), pálinka (Hungary), rakı (Greece and Turkey), and pálenka (Poland, Slovakia, and the Czech Republic).

 Ritual Uses of the Golden Beverage

 Although rakia is not as fundamental in religious ceremonies as wine is, it is still a part of certain rituals across the Balkan Peninsula.

 Offering rakia to one’s guests, here in the Balkans, is considered a gesture of hospitality.

 In addition to that, sharing a toast in the name of newlyweds on their wedding day is a common practice.
 The groom’s father usually initiates it, and goes around the tables to personally engage with every guest.

 At supper, spilling a couple of drops of rakia on the floor is usually a way to honour deceased relatives or friends.

 How Do You Drink Rakia – Tips for Consuming It Properly in Bulgaria

 When you find yourself sauntering Bulgaria, you are most likely to find yourself emptying glasses in the presence of Bulgarians.
 Whether that is in a bar, in a city park, in a restaurant, on the beach, or in the mountains, here are a few vital tips.